The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 The "Lazy Native" Fallacy

-The clowns love to point at the bottom tail of the native population (i.e. the "unproductive, lazy white fuckers") and use them as a human shield.
+To add fuel to the fire, they frequently highlight the bottom tail of the native population in the U.S. (i.e. "unproductive, lazy white trash") and use them as a human shield to push immigration policy.

-The argument goes: "Since your own group has low-performers, you have no moral right to exclude immigrants from failed states."
+The argument goes: "Since your own group has low-performers, you have no moral right to exclude immigration from failed states."

-The native-born population downstream from the nation-builder (pre-welfare/handout) stock has a birthright to their land that isn't contingent on an IQ test or a productivity score.
+The native-born population — especially those downstream from the nation-builder (pre-welfare/handout) stock — has a birthright to their land that isn't contingent on an IQ test or a productivity score.

 You don't get to use the existence of a group's "low-performers" to justify the demographic replacement of their ancestors' legacy if they don’t want it.